zulip/zulip/CONTRIBUTING.md

 ## What makes a great Zulip contributor?

-Zulip runs a lot of [internship programs](#internship-programs), so we have a lot of experience with new contributors.
+Zulip has a lot of experience working with new contributors.
 In our experience, these are the best predictors of success:

 * Posting good questions.
 This generally means explaining your current understanding, saying what you've done or tried so far, and including